inerttila/Excel-Data-App/README.md

 When you use the Timesheet Management Application and click the "Confirm" button, your work-related data will be saved in an Excel file.
 By default, the Excel file will be saved in the `Excel-Data-App` folder within the project directory.

-## Email Sender using Python and Gmail
+## Email Sender using Python and Gmail API

 This project demonstrates how to send emails with attachments using Python and Gmail.
 It provides an example of sending emails with Excel file attachments using the Gmail API and OAuth2 authentication.